VillanovaUniversity/AEM-Toolbox/README.md

 This project comes with additional widgets for making content entry easier for content editors.

-* Add the aem toolbox widgets clientlibrary to your page.  '<cq:includeClientLib categories="aem.toolbox.widgets.all"/>'.
+* Add the aem toolbox widgets clientlibrary to your page.  `<cq:includeClientLib categories="aem.toolbox.widgets.all"/>`.
 Note:  You will only need to include this clientlibrary on pages served in author runmode.

 ## Structured Multi List Widget